show-o-atakun/easy_sheet_io/README.md

 ## Header, Index, Ignored Lines
 You can designate header row number with *header:* option.

 (Daru::DataFrame only) you also can designate column number used to index, with  *index:* option.
-The default is nil, that is, default(order) index are set.
+The default is nil, that is, default(order) indexes are set.

 If you want to ignore some beggining lines, you use *line_from:* option.